pooley182/Plex-Meta-Manager-Wiki/Sonarr-Attributes.md

 * The `token` can be found by going to `Sonarr > Settings > General > Security > API Key`

-* The `quality_profile` is the exact name of the desired profile, including all spaces and capitalizations.
+* The `quality_profile` must be the exact name of the desired quality profile, including all spaces and capitalizations.